+The property is located on one of the City's commercial corridors and surrounded by commercial uses.
+Although not located adjacent to the site, there are several multi-family residential properties located to the southeast along the 100 block of Broadway.
+The CMMC does not establish a minimum separation between cannabis retail establishments and residential development or residential zones.
 CMMC Section 13-200.93(e) stipulates that no cannabis retail storefront use shall be located within 1,000 feet from a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet from a youth center as defined in CMMC Title 9, Chapter VI, Section 9-485, that is in operation at the time of submission of a completed cannabis business permit application.
-All separation distances are measured in a straight line "as the crow flies" from the "premises" where the cannabis retail use is to be located to the closest property line of the sensitive use(s).
-Premises is as defined in the State's Business and Professions Code Section 26001(aq) as the designated structure or structures and land specified in the application that is owned, leased, or otherwise held under the control of the applicant or licensee where the commercial cannabis activity will be or is conducted.
+All separation distances are measured in a straight line from the "premises" where the cannabis retail use is to be located to the closest property line of the sensitive use(s).
+Premises is as defined in the State's Business and Professions Code Section 26001 as the designated structure or structures and land specified in the application that is owned, leased, or otherwise held under the control of the applicant or licensee where the commercial cannabis activity will be or is conducted.
 The premises shall be a contiguous area and shall only be occupied by one licensee.
 Therefore, the premises only includes the retail cannabis activity areas (including sales, storage, back-of-house and/or other ancillary areas) and excludes the parking lot and other areas that are not part of the area licensed by the State for commercial cannabis activity.
 The subject site complies with the required separation from sensitive uses.